Zalexanninev15/Zalexanninev15/README.md

 ## 🧰 Equipment

 > I've been without a computer for almost half a month, because the last upgrade ended in a catastrophic failure.
 I am currently waiting for the components to be upgraded from the current platform (LGA1200) to the new one (AM5).
-There are also some plans to upgrade your smartphone and buy a MacBook (on M2-M4,It's not so easy to find cheap 16GB options), but that's another story.
+There are also some plans to upgrade my smartphone and buy a MacBook (on M2-M4,It's not so easy to find cheap 16GB options), but that's another story.

 - 🖥️ `Computer`
   - 🏿 `CPU` - ~~Intel i3-10100~~ ~~Intel i5-10600k (engineering revision is at the level of i5-10600kf)~~